Aho-Senpai/InputDisplay/README.md

 # InputDisplay

 [Archived] : Will try again later or in another language
+PR and Suggestions are welcome tho

 what does it do ?
 - it show you your inputs (only keyboard for now)